petrickjerico/tp/docs/UserGuide.md

 <p>&nbsp;</p>

 ### **Quiz of flashcard set**: `quiz flset`
 Shows the questions of the specific flashcard set.
-Depending on the command, it store the answers for reference in the last attempt.
+Depending on the command, it stores the answers for reference in the last attempt.
 Follow-up commands are required to continue with the quiz.

 Format: `quiz flset:<setindex>`